Animal (2023 Greek film)

 Animal is a 2023 drama film written and directed by Sofia Exarchou.
 The film premiered on 3 August 2023 at the 76th Locarno Film Festival, where it competed for the Golden Leopard.

 Plot

 The entertainers on an all-inclusive Greek island are preparing for high season.
-Kalia is the leader of the group and always has to keep the colorful program alive.
-As the work becomes increasingly harder and more intense, things get out of hand.
-But the show must go on.
+It is the responsibility of Kalia, the leader of the group, to keep the program running.
+The characters must confront new challenges as the work becomes increasingly demanding.
+As the events take a turn for the worst, Kalia learns that the show must go on.

 Production

 Animal is a production of the Athens-based company Homemade Films, with co-production handled by Nabis Filmgroup (Austria), Digital Cube (Romania), Felony (Cyprus), Ars OOD (Bulgaria) and ERT S.A.
 (Greece).

 The film music was composed by the Austrian Wolfgang Frisch.
 The soundtrack album with a total of 17 pieces of music was released as a download by the Plaza Mayor Company in mid-January 2024.